rcz7795/Steel-Defect-Detection-using-Object-Segmentation/README.md

 ## Modelling :

-The analysis and model creation can be found in the .ipynb file.
+The detailed analysis and model creation strategies can be found in the .ipynb file.

 ## Result :